-What is the ideal size of bougie used for sleeve gastrectomy?
+What is ideal bougie size for sleeve gastrectomy?

-Does bougie size during gastric sleeve surgery affect weight loss?
+Does gastric sleeve bougie size affect weight loss?

 The size of the final gastric sleeve is determined by the distance between the bougie and the stapler, and the line of stapling determined by the surgeon which varies from patient to patient.

-How does bougie size affect weight regain after a sleeve gastrectomy procedure?
+How does bougie size affect weight regain after sleeve gastrectomy?